codecapsules-io/incident-response-plan/during.md

 > Emphasize **dynamic and behavioral** indicators alongside static fingerprints.

 * Create IOCs based on [initial leads](#collect-initial-leads) and [analysis](#analyze-evidence).
-* Create IOCs using an open format supported by your tools (_e.g._, [STIX 2.0](https://oasis-open.github.io/cti-documentation/stix/intro)), if possible. `TODO: Customize IOC format as necessary.`
+* Create IOCs using an open format supported by your tools (_e.g._, [STIX 2.0](https://oasis-open.github.io/cti-documentation/stix/intro)), if possible.
-* Use automation, if possible. `TODO: Add IOC deployment/revocation procedure.`
+* Use automation, if possible.
 * **Do not** deploy unrelated, un-curated "feeds" of IOCs; these can cause confusion and fatigue.
 * Consider all IOC types:
   * Network-based IOCs such as IP or MAC addresses, ports, email addresses, email content or metadata, URLs, domains, or PCAP patterns.